Nyhavn 21: 18th century

 The site was formerly part of a much larger property.
 The property was listed in Copenhagen's first cadastre of 1689 as No. 9 in St. Ann's East Quarter.
-It was owned by stone mason Hans Friedrichs at that time.
+It was owned by stonemason Hans Friedrich at that time.
 The property was later divided into a number of smaller properties.
 The building now known as Nyhavn 21 was probably constructed with two storeys in around 1687.
 The property was for a while owned by John H. Jungesbludt.
 The rear wing was constructed for him in 1748.
 The property was listed in the new cadastre of 1756 as No. 11 in St. Ann's East Quarter.
 It was owned by Jens Walbom at that time.
 The property now known as Lille Strandstræde 4 was listed in the new cadastre of 1756 as No. 105 and belonged to distiller Hans Andersen.

 The building at No. 105 (now Lille Strandstræde 4) was constructed for grocer (urtekræmmer) Henrik Wahlbohm in 1780.